Menu of ward

 Last Updated January 9, 2019

-April 10, 1946(The first lower house general election will be held after the revision of the Election Law)
+April 10, 1946(The first general election of the lower house will be held after the revision of the Election Law)

-November 3, 1946(Promulgation of the Constitution of Japan)
+November 3, 1946(Promulgated by the Constitution of Japan)

-March 31, 1947Dismantled the organization in Neighborhood Associations
+March 31, 1947Dismantling the organization next to Neighborhood Associations

-March 31, 1947Yokohama Girls' High School (now Yokohama Gakuen) relocated from Naka Ward to Okamuracho
+March 31, 1947Yokohama High School (now private Yokohama Gakuen) was relocated from Naka Ward to Okamuracho.

-April 1, 1947The School Education Law comes into effect, and a new school system is started.
-Five national schools: Isoko, Sugita, Negishi, Takigashira, and Hama are elementary schools.
+April 1, 1947The School Education Law will be enforced, and a new school system will be launched.
+Five national schools, Isoko, Sugita, Negishi, Takigashira, and Hama, become elementary schools.

-May 5, 1947Negishi Junior High School and Hama Junior High School opens
+May 5, 1947Negishi Junior High School and Hama Junior High School opened.

-June 1, 1947District offices will be set up at five locations in Negishi, Takigashira, Isoko, folding screengaura, and Kamisasashita (Announced 27.11.30)
+June 1, 1947District offices will be set up at five locations in Negishi, Takigashira, Isoko, folding screengaura, and Kamisasashita (Aki 27.11.30 was abolished).

-August 1, 1947Isogo Tax Office is established in Maruyama-cho
+August 1, 1947Isogo Tax Office opened in Maruyama-cho

-August 22, 1947Takigashira Elementary School Okamura Branch School opens
+August 22, 1947Takigashira Elementary School Okamura Branch School opened

-March 7, 1948As a result of the reform of the police system, it became Isogo police department in Yokohama (1930.7.1 police department, Kanagawa Prefecture)
+March 7, 1948As a result of the reform of the police system, it became police department Isogo, Yokohama City (Showa 30.7.1 Isogo police department, Kanagawa Prefecture)

-May 15, 1948Kanazawa Ward is separated from Isogo Ward.
+May 15, 1948Kanazawa Ward was separated from Isogo Ward.
 It will be 10 wards in the city

-January 20, 1949The Koho Section is newly established in the city, and "Yokohama Koho" (now public information Yokohama) will be published.
-The Koho Committee is formed in the ward
+January 20, 1949The Koho Section will be newly established in the city, and "Yokohama Koho" (currently public information Yokohama) will be published.
+The Koho Committee will be formed in the ward

-February 1, 1949Municipal bus route between Yokohama and Sugita is extended to Rokuura.
+February 1, 1949Municipal bus route between Yokohama and Sugita will be extended to Rokuura

-December 1, 1949Isogo Tax Office moved to Minami Ward to become Yokohama South Tax Office
+December 1, 1949Isogo Tax Office moved to Minami Ward and became Yokohama Minami Tax Office.

 May 25, 1950Opened Okamura Park